ufoscout/docker-oracle-11g/README.md

 ```
 $ docker build -t ufoscout/oracle-11g .
 ```
-The build process could take long tiem to run; so, it is now the moment to have break and drink some good coffee...
+The build process could take long time to run; so, it is now the moment to have break and drink some good coffee...

 ## Run
-Due to Docker limitations this image must be run with the "privileged" flag.
+Due to Docker limitations, this image must be run with the "privileged" flag.
 This is due to the amount of available memory on */dev/shm* which is limited to 64MB (see [#2606](https://github.com/docker/docker/issues/2606)).
 This is not sufficient to meet Oracle's *MEMORY_TARGET* minimum requirements.

 **Please note that this limitation has been removed in Docker 1.10.**